 Use Your Competitors Keywords As A Roadmap

-Finding keywords that produce high-intent visitors can be difficult and often takes a bit of time to fully understand the keyword landscape within your industry.
-If you want to skip a lot of the research phase, you can jump in front of the pack by taking cues from your competition.
+Finding keywords that produce high-intent visitors can be difficult and often takes a bit of time to understand your industry’s keyword landscape fully.
+If you want to skip a lot of the research phase, you can jump in front of the pack by taking cues from

 Using tools like Ahrefs, you can see what keywords your competitors are ranking for.
-By analyzing those keywords, the content that they produce, and the backlinks that they build you can get an idea of what keywords are most lucrative for them.
+By analysing those keywords, the content they produce, and the backlinks they build, you can get an idea of what keywords are most lucrative for them.

 At Shoutout Digital, some of our best performing keywords for driving leads that turned into sales opportunities originated from competitive research.

 Long-form content performs better in search engines.
 A study from Backlinko that examined more than 1 million Google search results found that the average word count on Google’s first page was 1,890 words.
 The deeper on the first page you go, the lower the average word count.